Rio Tinto Iron Ore—A Situational Analysis

-Rio Tinto implements exploration well, as their asset portfolio only consists of quality resources.
+- Exploration: Rio Tinto implements exploration well, as their asset portfolio only consists of quality resources.
 Elements to Rio Tinto’s exploration strategy include deposit focus, in-house approach, regional structure and competitive strengths (Rio Tinto, 2011, p.
 3).

 Rio Tinto has two methods of approach towards exploration, being ‘greenfield’ exploration ‘brownfield’ exploration (Rio Tinto, 2011, p.
 4).
 Recent brownfield successes include iron ore discoveries in the Pilbara region, which have been acted upon over the past ten years, with a further 50% growth in future capacity (Rio Tinto, 2011, p.
 4).

-Technology and innovation are individual, yet intertwined core competencies for Rio Tinto.
+- Technology and Innovation: Technology and innovation are individual, yet intertwined core competencies for Rio Tinto.
 Without innovation there is no technology, and without technology there is no further innovation.

 Innovation and technology isn’t always about discovering ground breaking practices which boost efficiency or reduce operating costs.
 It is also about devising new technologies which minimise negative impact on the environment.

-Rio Tinto achieves strategic competitive advantage by comprising their three core competencies with immense iron ore demand.This combination allows the Group to practice their overriding strategy, which is to investing in and operate large, long-term, cost-competitive mines and businesses, a long-running strategy that consistently provides exceptional results (Rio Tinto, 2012).
+- Strategic Competitive Advantage: Rio Tinto achieves strategic competitive advantage by comprising their three core competencies with immense iron ore demand.This combination allows the Group to practice their overriding strategy, which is to investing in and operate large, long-term, cost-competitive mines and businesses, a long-running strategy that consistently provides exceptional results (Rio Tinto, 2012).
 Following this strategy has turned Rio Tinto Iron Ore into an economy of scale; drastically increasing competitive advantage.

-China’s iron ore demand has been at extremely high levels for several years, although, it is now slowing with their economy.
+- Present Weaknesses: China’s iron ore demand has been at extremely high levels for several years, although, it is now slowing with their economy.
 This factor is a macro-environmental shift; however the Group’s dependence on China makes this shift a significant internal weakness for Rio Tinto.
 If demand continues to decrease, Rio may face a possible surplus of stock a plummet in commodity value, losses in market share and profit, and damage to their strategic competitive advantage.